Tulip-Dev/tulip/doc/user/functions.rst

 CSV Import
 ==========

-Tulip proposes an importation wizard for CSV files.
-Comma-separated values files are very common to stock statisical datas.
+Tulip proposes an import wizard for CSV files.
+Comma-separated values files are very common to store statistical data.
 The internal file structure is rather simple, consisting of records (one per line usually) containing several fields, separated with a special character (such as a comma, a semi-colon, an hash...).

 .. _csv_files: